-Given our unique location directly adjacent to Pinewood Atlanta Studios, we are inspired and challenged to create a town that meets the needs of the professional creatives, storytellers, artists, and makers that are part of the film-making ecosystem.
+Given our unique location directly adjacent to Pinewood Atlanta Studios in Fayetteville, GA, we are inspired and challenged to create a town to call home for the professional creatives, storytellers, artists, and makers that are part of the film-making ecosystem.
 Drawing on the best ideas in New Urbanism, place-making, and research on human flourishing, we are creating a town unlike any other.
 We are determined to cluster the creative class, be diverse, authentic to this time and place in the world, better in 100 years, and help everyone thrive.

 Our goal is to create the optimum conditions for you to thrive and be happy.